Ottoman Empire Map At Its Height

 Mehmed, transported the goods of Silk Road through Mediterranean Sea with the help of these Italian sailors.
 Ottomans made great deal of money from dominating the trade routes They acted as a bridge between the east and west.

-The Ottoman Empire Map By The Conquest Of Constantinople 1453
+Ottoman Empire Map By The Fall Of Constantinople 1453

 Greatest Ruler or Sultan Of The Ottoman Empire?